sevya/errorx/Installation.md

 `-cp 'ErrorX-1.0/java_bindings/ErrorX.jar'`

 to make sure the JAR is linked, and you are all set!

+**Note:** the JAR relies on data files contained in the `java_bindings` folder.
+For best results, leave the directory structure of `java_bindings` intact and only link the JAR.
+Alternatively, if you have to move the JAR file, make sure to move all the other directories in `java_bindings` along with it.